A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 • Level-Up Your GPA: The Pixelated Path to Perfect Attendance

-3. Helping or assisting Information: Fact-Driven and Flowing
+3. Supporting Information: Fact-Driven and Flowing

 4. Things to Sleep On: A Vision for Days to Come

-5. In order Processes: Distilled and Clear
+5. Step-by-Step Processes: Simplified and Clear

 6. Discoveries: Lasting Resultss and Implications